 The concentrated fertilizer mixes with the water as it’s applied.
-Basically if you can use a hose, you can apply liquid fertilizer with this easy method.
+Basically, if you can use a hose, you can apply liquid fertilizer with this easy method.

-Gone is lugging those back breaking 50 pound bags and spreading granular around the yard.
+Gone is lugging those back-breaking 50-pound bags and spreading granular around the yard.

-However, liquid water-soluble fertilizer is not long term.
+However, liquid water-soluble fertilizing is not long term.
 The nutrients are available immediately to the roots and leaves.
 With liquid fertilizer the results are immediate, applications need to be repeated more often than when applying granular.